pflajszer/AzureTablesLifecycleManager/README.md

 ## Change Log

+### v2.2.0 / v2.2.0-beta > Package updates

+- Package updates
+- `TableAddedResponses` correctness in `AreOKResponses<T>()` now return false if any response isn't in `[204, 409]`.
+Historically it was `201` for a created table and a `null` for conflict (so it was never assessed before).
+If you ever rely on response codes, you should take that into account since the codes have been updated in the upstream `Azure.Data.Tables` library.
+- System tests were updated to `2.0.1` version
+- `ODataComparisonOperators.Equals` now overwrites the default `object.Equals` behaviour to surpress the warning.
+- Improved test assertions
+- Surpressing `CS8632` in `InvalidAzureTableNameException` and `TransferNotSuccessfulException` classes

 ### v2.1.0 / v2.1.0-beta > Updated the way the library services are registered
 - `RegisterAzureTablesLifecycleManagement` marked as `Obsolete` and will be removed in v3.0.0
 - Added `AddAzureTablesLifecycleManagement` extension method of `IServiceCollection` to register the services.
 If you already have the old method in use, just replace `builder.RegisterAzureTablesLifecycleManagement()` with `builder.Services.AddAzureTablesLifecycleManagement()`